Things You Should Know About Life Insurance Before You Buy

 **NOTE** You can research the insurance provider – look for the AM Best Rating.

-There have been many times that we have been able to help one of our clients find a better policy than the one they currently had for less premium than they were presently paying.
+There have been many times that our agents have been able to help one of our clients find a better policy than the one they currently had for less premium than they were presently paying.

-B. “Pro’s & Con’s” of Working with a Life Insurance Agent
+B. “Pro’s & Con’s” of Working with an Independent Life Insurance Agent

 - It seems easier to “shop online” for a life insurance policy